shashankg7/shashankg7.github.io/index.md

 Some updates:

+* [August 2022] Work on VAE-IPS got accepted at the CONSEQUENCES+REVEAL Workshop at RecSys'22.
 * [June'21 - June'22] Reviewed for ACL, EMNLP, ICLR, ICML, NeuRIPS'22.
 * [Sept'21 - Nov'21] TA for the Advanced Information Retrieval course.
 * [May 2021] Reviewing for NeurIPS, EMNLP, ICLR 21.